 In December 2011 the management of the Company took a decision for the sale of a concrete-mix plant and a concrete pump vehicle to a related party within the Titan Group - Titan Beton and Aggregates Egypt.
-The sale is expected to be completed by the end of 2012.

-Following the above decision of the management and the advanced stage of negotiations with the related company, Zlatna Panega Beton EOOD transferred the stated assets from Property, plant and equipment to Non-current assets held for sale as of 31 December 2011 (note 7).
+Following this decision, Zlatna Panega Beton EOOD transferred the stated assets from Property, plant and equipment to Non-current assets held for sale as of 31 December 2011.
+The sale was completed in January 2012.